Draegerwerk/pysdccc/README.md

 This python packages provides a convenient way to execute the [SDCcc test suite](https://github.com/Draegerwerk/sdccc/).

-This wrapper is only compatible with sdccc versions later than [internal-baseline-001](https://github.com/Draegerwerk/SDCcc/releases/tag/internal-baseline-001).
+This wrapper is only compatible with SDCcc versions later than [internal-baseline-001](https://github.com/Draegerwerk/SDCcc/releases/tag/internal-baseline-001).

 ## Installation